Still D.R.E.: Music video

-The music video, directed by Hype Williams, consists mainly of The D.O.C., Snoop Dogg and Dr. Dre driving and riding in lowrider cars (a reference to the "Nuthin' but a 'G' Thang" music video from The Chronic album).
-It features several cameos: Eminem chasing a group of women across a beach, Xzibit driving a lowrider, Funkmaster Flex with Dr. Dre, and Warren G riding with several women.
-In the background the individual throwing up the W with the crowd next to Snoop Dogg and Dr. Dre right next to the lowrider car was Coldhard from the Chicago-based rap group Crucial Conflict.
+The music video, directed by Hype Williams, consists mainly of The D.O.C., Snoop Dogg and Dre driving and riding in lowrider cars (a reference to the "Nuthin' but a 'G' Thang" music video from The Chronic album).
+It features several cameos: Eminem chasing a group of women across a beach, Xzibit driving a lowrider, Funkmaster Flex with Dre, and Warren G riding with several women.
+In the background the individual throwing up the W with the crowd next to Snoop Dogg and Dre right next to the lowrider car was Coldhard from the Chicago-based rap group Crucial Conflict.
 The music video was released for the week ending on October 3, 1999.
-The video performance was officially uploaded via VEVO to Dr. Dre YouTube Channel on 27 October 2011.
+The video performance was officially uploaded via Vevo to Dre's YouTube Channel on 27 October 2011.

+The music video hit one billion YouTube views in February 2022.

+Performances

+Dr. Dre and Snoop Dogg performed the song on the Up in Smoke Tour, which was later released on DVD.

+They also performed the song at the Super Bowl LVI halftime show on February 13, 2022, alongside Eminem, Mary J. Blige, Kendrick Lamar and 50 Cent, with Anderson .Paak on drums.

+Anderson .Paak, Dr. Dre, and Sheila E. performed the song on January 30, 2025, at Kia Forum in Inglewood, California, for FireAid to help with relief efforts for the January 2025 Southern California wildfires.